epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

    $ sinfo -O Partition,MaxCPUsperNode,Nodelist --sort Nodelist

-This code snippet is available in ``/srv/shared/scripts/slurm.txt`` (to save having to retype it).
+This code snippet is available in ``/srv/shared/scripts/slurm.txt`` (to save having to retype it - copy and paste is disabled).
 Alternatively these allocations are captured on the Hardware tab in the coreLimitProject column of this `spreadsheet <https://universityofcambridgecloud-my.sharepoint.com/:x:/r/personal/trpb2_cam_ac_uk/Documents/SRCP%20project%20and%20user%20information.xlsx?d=w1ecb80016e454672ad51ca7c566c6662&csf=1&web=1&e=mCANbP>`__ .
 Note that a core limit is the maxmimum that can be used by a project rather than per user.
 GPU nodes have to be set up on a case by case basis and are very expensive - the RCS team can supply more information.
 Storage is relatively cheap, around £115 per TB per year, so it is probably not necessary to charge extra unless whole Terrabytes are requested.
 The overall allocation is tracked on the same spreadsheet as above, under the Theoretical Max column.
 Again, most projects use well under their allocation so we don't actually have enough storage to accommodate the theoretical maximum.

 To request a new project, `this form <https://www.hpc.cam.ac.uk/form/srcp-resource-request>`__ needs to be completed.
 The following responses are suggested for standard EPIC Norfolk projects but could be changed if needed: